linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 which is then discounted by the factor   $=e^{-r(T-t)}$   in the risk neutral world to give the  present value of the call.

 # 4.1 Barrier Options
 Options with the barrier feature, commonly called barrier options, are considered to  be one of the simplest types of path-dependent options.
 The unique feature is that the  payoff depends not only on the final price of the underlying asset but also on whether  or not the underlying asset price has reached (one-touch) some barrier level during  the life of the option.
 An  out-barrier  option (knock-out option) is one where the  option is nullified prior to expiration if the underlying asset price touches the barrier.
 The option holder may be compensated by a rebate payment for the cancellation of  the option.
 An  in-barrier  option (knock-in) option is barrier option type which comes  into play if the asses price hits or crosses the predefined barrier level.
 When the  barrier is approached from below, the barrier option is called an  up-option;  otherwise  it is called  down-option .
 One can identify eight type of European barrier options,  such as down-in calls, up-in calls, down-out calls, up-out calls.
 And similar four  types of options for the European barrier put options.

 All these options are called standard or vanilla barrier options.
 The attractiveness of  barrier options is that they are cheaper than their corresponding vanilla options, as  the sum of the premiums of a knock-in and its corresponding knock-out is always the  same as the premium of their corresponding vanilla option if there are no rebates.

 # 4.2 Vanilla barrier options
 Another name for barrier type options is also a trigger option.
 This is because the  payoff depends critically on whether a pre-specified barrier or a trigger is touched  during the life of the option.
 If the barrier is breached during this time, the holder is  entitled to receive a European option.
-Otherwise, the holder gets a rebate at the  maturity of the option.
+Otherwise, the holder gets a rebate $\$a_t$$ the  maturity of the option.
 This kind of barrier is known as knock-in barrier option, or  simply knock-in.
 Given the underlying asset price, the barrier level can be placed  above of below it.
 If the barrier is below the underlying price, the knock-in option is  called a down knock-in option (DI - for down and in option).
 The payoff of a down  knock-in option (PDI) can be formally given as$$
 \begin{array}{r l}&{P D I=\operatorname*{max}\big\{\!\left[\omega S(t^{*})-\omega K,0\right]\!\mid S(t)>H}\\ &{\mathrm{and}\ S(T)\!\mid\!S(H,\mathrm{for\;some}\quad t<T\leq t^{*}\big\},}\end{array}
 $$